h3sun/h3sun.github.io/content/post/2024-11-25-shanghai-trip/index.md

 # Day3

-Waked up at 1:30AM, and
-Slept from 5:00AM to 7:00AM, I waked up again, feeling lucid.
+Waked up at 1:30AM, and then Slept from 5:00AM to 7:00AM, I waked up again, feeling lucid.

+Had an egg crepe in the morning, then went to the Shanghai World Financial Center where Google's office located.
+Then I spent some time in the office, hopping between 60F and 64F, had lunch at Hai Cafe at 62F.
+Stayed there until 6:00PM for the night view.

+I met my parents at 6:30 PM at City Hotel.
+We were all overcome with emotion and cried when we saw each other.
+The bond I share with my parents is truly incredible and irreplaceable.

+# Day 4

+Met with my manager, Met with the new manager, Went to Visa Appointment, got approved right away.